Lhoole/unused-var-find/README.md

 # unused-var-find
-NPM package to find and link unused variables to a mkd file.
+NPM package to find and link unused variables to a md file.